brombal/sqltags/README.md

 `;
 ```

+**If you try to embed strings without the `sql` tag, they will be escaped as strings and not
+parameterized.**

-To embed variables that should not be escaped, use the tag's `.raw()` method:
+To embed strings directly without parameterizing them, use the tag's `.raw()` method:

 ```js
 const whereClause = "status = 'active'";